caracalla/provinces/README.md

 - [x] Log in / Log out
 - [x] Create, read, edit, and delete provinces and nations
 - [x] Add avatars and flags
-- [ ] Add cities and additional game logic
+- [ ] Add settlements and additional game logic
 - [ ] Add messages and notifications
 - [ ] Nation governance
 - [ ] Add Store and Stripe